Soapstone 101 - An Overview

 Soapstone is Heat-Resistant

 Not only is soapstone heat-resistant, but it also absorbs the heat from the source and then emits it into the room slowly over time.
 Soapstone is often used for masonry fireplaces and fireplace surrounds for this reason.
-It’s great for colder areas, like Colorado and Minnesota, because you can light a fire, let it burn out naturally, and enjoy the warmth even longer afterwards as the soapstone continues to let out heat.
+It’s great for colder areas, like Colorado and Minnesota, because you can light a fire, let it burn out naturally, and enjoy the warmth even longer afterward as the soapstone continues to let out heat.

 Soapstone is Chemically Inert

-Okay, now this is a quality that really makes soapstone stand out above granite and marble.
-Being chemically inert means that soapstone is chemically neutral; it is neither acidic nor basic.
-In essence, it means that soapstone won’t react with substances spilled on it.
 This is actually why soapstone is often used for tabletops and countertops in science laboratories.
 You could slosh bleach or red wine across a soapstone surface and nothing would happen to the stone.
 In terms of home applications, this means you don’t need any specialty household cleaners to take care of your soapstone.
-It also means you don’t need to worry about spills damaging the stone, which is why soapstone is used so often in kitchens and messy spaces like mud rooms.
+It also means you don’t need to worry about spills damaging the stone, which is why soapstone is used so typically in kitchens and messy spaces like mud rooms.

 Soapstone is Non-Porous

-This is the other big way that soapstone stands out from other stone countertop materials.
-Granite, marble, quartz, and other options are all porous, which means they need to be sealed and regularly re-sealed to make them useful in kitchens and other messy spaces.
-Despite the sealants, those surfaces can still be stained.
-Not so with soapstone!
-This material is naturally non-porous, which means it doesn’t have any of those little nooks and crannies for bacteria and liquids to work their way into.
 So not only is soapstone chemically nonreactive, but it’s also naturally stain-proof because it doesn’t have pores.
 Even more importantly, soapstone is naturally a healthier option because it is non-porous.
 Without pores, there aren’t spots to harbor viruses and bacteria, which means you can get your counters clean and clear of germs with a few sprays of your preferred household cleaner.

-Ways to Use Soapstone
+Ways to use Soapstone

-• Kitchen and bathroom countertops
+Kitchen and bathroom countertops

-• Sinks — both farmhouse and more architectural styles
+Sinks – both farmhouse and more architectural styles

-• Flooring — soapstone tiles can be great for indoor or outdoor use
+Flooring – soapstone tiles can be great for indoor or outdoor use

-• Fireplace surrounds and masonry heaters
+Fireplace surrounds and masonry heaters

-• Backsplashes
+Backsplashes

-• Shower/bath tiling
+Shower/bath tiling

 Finding Soapstone Near You

-If you’re ready to tackle those home renovations and upgrade your space with soapstone, we’re here to help.
 Connect with the team at Dorado Soapstone for answers to any questions you might have, and find a supplier near you to get started!